UBC-MDS/Commute/README.md

 ## Intriguing question:

-Does staying off-campus or on-campus influence a person's self-rated experience of the MDS program ?
+Does staying off-campus or on-campus influence a person's self-rated experience of the MDS program?

 ## Plan of statistical analysis